• RECIPES

 Jump to Recipe

-My Crockpot Split Pea Soup with Bacon is pure comfort food.
-A perfectly full meal, packed with smoky flavor, tender vegetables, and rich ham in a flavorful broth.
-Slow cooked to perfection, this soup is a great way to use up leftover ham and bacon to create a warm, nourishing meal.
-Perfect for cold nights, meal prep or a busy weeknight, this slow cooker split pea soup recipe is both satisfying and easy to make.
+My Crockpot Split Pea Soup is pure comfort food, packed with smoky flavor, tender vegetables and rich ham simmered in a flavorful broth.
+Slow-cooked to perfection, it’s an easy, satisfying way to use up leftover ham or bacon and makes a warm, nourishing meal for cold nights, meal prep or busy weeknights.

 Crockpot Split Pea Soup with Bacon in Crockpot with a Ladle